Share to

 They revamped their opt-in process and connected their customer data from Adobe Campaign with Sinch’s SMS and marketing programs so they could begin sending personalized text message ad campaigns.
 Before, they might send out anonymous weather updates.
 Now, customers also receive relevant offers and information they want to know via their mobile phones.

 Getting customers to submit their own content is a great way to increase brand loyalty and reach wider audiences.
-Snickers, the official chocolate bar of the NFL, has launched a new version of their “Rookie Mistake of the Year” program, in which football fans can send in videos, photos, or written versions of small embarrassing errors they’ve made.
+Snickers, the official chocolate bar of the NFL, launched a new version of their “Rookie Mistake of the Year” program, in which football fans can send in videos, photos, or written versions of small embarrassing errors they’ve made.
 NFL players will then judge the winners, with a grand prize of Super Bowl tickets.

 By putting a QR code right on the packaging, Snickers made it easy for customers to use their mobile phones to share their stories.
 Later in the year, the QR code also unlocked an augmented reality program featuring NFL wide receiver Stefon Diggs.